Tempered Representations and Nilpotent Orbits: Two Examples

 \section{Two Examples}

 In this section, we give two examples.
 The author learned these examples from David Vogan.

 \begin{example} Nilpotent orbits in $\text{U}(2,2)$ can be parametrized by signed Young diagrams of signature $(2,2)$ (see page 140 of \cite{CM}).
-A nilpotent orbit of $\text{U}(2,2)$ is noticed iff it corresponds to a signed Young diagram for which any two rows of equal length begin with the same sign.
+A nilpotent orbit of $\text{U}(2,2)$ is real distinguished iff it corresponds to a signed Young diagram for which any two rows of equal length begin with the same sign.
 One can read this off of an explicit description of the Levi factor of the centralizer of a nilpotent element in the corresponding nilpotent orbit, which in turn can be easily computed from Remark 5.1.18 on page 74 of \cite{CM} and the discussion on pages 139-140 of \cite{CM}.\\ On the other hand, which nilpotent orbits of $\text{U}(2,2)$ occur in the wave front cycle of a discrete series can be read off from Example 2.6.7 on page 363 of \cite{Y}.
 In Yamamoto's table, the far left column is filled in by sequences of numbers and signs.
 The entry corresponds to a discrete series representation if the sequence contains only signs.
-One then observes from Yamamoto's table that the nilpotent orbits corresponding to discrete series for $\text{U}(2,2)$ are precisely the noticed nilpotent orbits of $\text{U}(2,2)$.\\ Of course, Yamamoto is really computing the associated variety of a discrete series representation.
+One then observes from Yamamoto's table that the nilpotent orbits corresponding to discrete series for $\text{U}(2,2)$ are precisely the real distinguished nilpotent orbits of $\text{U}(2,2)$.\\ Of course, Yamamoto is really computing the associated variety of a discrete series representation.
 That the associated variety of the representation corresponds to the wave front cycle of the representation under the Kostant-Sekiguchi correspondence is a deep result of \cite{SV}. \end{example}

 \begin{example} Nilpotent orbits in $\text{Sp}(4,\mathbb{C})$ can be parametrized by partitions of four whose odd parts occur with even multiplicity (see page 70 of \cite{CM}).
-Of these orbits, the principal orbit (corresponding to the trivial partition $4$) and the subregular orbit (corresponding to the partition $2^2$) are the noticed ones as can be read off of page 88 of \cite{CM}.\\ However, the wave front cycle of any tempered representations of $\text{Sp}(4,\mathbb{C})$ contains only the principal orbit.
-Therefore, in this case, the set of nilpotent orbits corresponding to tempered representations is a proper subset of the set of noticed nilpotent orbits. \end{example}
+Of these orbits, the principal orbit (corresponding to the trivial partition $4$) and the subregular orbit (corresponding to the partition $2^2$) are the real distinguished ones as can be read off of page 88 of \cite{CM}.\\ However, the wave front cycle of any tempered representations of $\text{Sp}(4,\mathbb{C})$ contains only the principal orbit.
+Therefore, in this case, the set of nilpotent orbits corresponding to tempered representations is a proper subset of the set of real distinguished nilpotent orbits. \end{example}